Liz & Stefano Cheli – Owners

 Managers – Andrea & Manuela

 Amboseli is famous for its magnificent elephants, which have been studied for over 20 years by Cynthia Moss.
-The Tortilis guides know the individual elephants, and their family relationships – plus the territory of resident lions, leopards.
+Tortilis guides know the individual elephants, and their family relationships – plus the territory of resident lions and other local fauna.
 They have exclusive access to the 30,000 acre Kitirua conservancy and know every hyena den, the seasonal flowers, migratory birds ..